Coherence-gated quantum devices via real-time weak measurement: Coherence-bounded entanglement distribution

 For an ideal entangling gate ($\Fgate = 1$), the input product-state fidelity available to the downstream BSM is

-A successful BSM on the two photons projects the retained matter qubits at nodes~A and~B into an entangled state.
-We denote the fidelity of this matter--matter state with the target Bell state as $\Fmm$; under ideal BSM (assumption~A3), $\Fmm \geq F_\mathrm{input}$.
-For imperfect entangling gates with $\Fgate < 1$, the bound acquires a multiplicative prefactor: $\Fmm \geq \Fgate^2 \cdot [(1+\Sth)/2]^2$; the coherence-certification contribution factorizes cleanly from the gate-engineering parameter.
-Current circuit-QED implementations achieve $\Fgate \approx 0.97$~\cite{Kurpiers2018,Zhong2021}, degrading the bound by ${\sim}6\%$.
+A successful BSM on the two photons projects the retained matter qubits at nodes~A and~B into an entangled state, whose fidelity with the target Bell state we denote $\Fmm$.
+It is tempting to suppose that the swap can only improve on the input product fidelity, i.e.\ $\Fmm \geq F_\mathrm{input}$; this is \emph{not} correct, and we establish the correct floor here.
+For the post-feedforward conditional states $\rho_i = \tfrac12(\mathbb{I} + S_i\,\sigma_x + z_i\,\sigma_z)$, an ideal BSM (assumption~A3) heralding the $\ket{\Phi^+}$ photon outcome gives the exact matter--matter fidelity (derived in Supplementary Information Sec.~S1)